NateAGeek/MyObsidianMind/Social Sciences/Resources/The Economic Other/Chapter 2 Inquality in the Social Mind.md

     * Since the [[Great Depression]], America's working class seemed to have suffer quite dramatically in regards of growth.
 Compared the the 1 percent, whom have seen their wealth distribution double(form 10% of economic wealth to 20%).
     * Only the top 10% of Americans, post [[Great Depression]], were able to keep pace with economic growth.
 * Current measures of economical separation
-    * [[../../General Social Survey]] or the GSS is a survey that has been asked to the American public since 1978.
+    * [[../../General Social Survey|General Social Survey]] or the GSS is a survey that has been asked to the American public since 1978.
 It uses a 7 point scale to see how the public views if wealth distribution and if Americans feel equal/should the government intervene.
-    * [[../../Gini Coefficient]] is a standard coefficient used to determine income inequality
+    * [[../../Gini Coefficient|Gini Coefficient]] is a standard coefficient used to determine income inequality
     * Support for the three policy types(welfare, Social Security, and education) has been really staggering and zigzags in regards for wealth distribution(Gini Coefficient) and desired support(maintaining same regions).
         * *Funny thing to note Welfare seems to stay really low in support, and ironically could be a source of cross-class comparison.
 People looking down on the ones who did not make it and subsequently feel they do not deserve support.*
     * The underlying discussion on how America Dream is something of a damaging idea.
 How the expectation of hard work will pay off, but is counterintuitive over the ideals of capitalism.